-The tables describe the stages and gate criteria for the development of a vaccine against TB, from discovery and initial stage of the design of the vaccine and its Target Product Profile (TPP) (Stage A), to application for marketing authorisation application (Stage H).
+The pathway is laid out in a series of tables which describe the stages and gate criteria for the development of a vaccine against TB, from discovery and initial stage of the design of the vaccine and its Target Product Profile (TPP) (Stage A), to launch and implementation in vaccination programmes (Stage J).
 While the development path is organised by stages and gates, its management is structured by ‘functions’ or ‘expertise’ needed to execute activities.
 The management is integrated, meaning that these functions work together or in sequence, based on activities as vaccine candidates progress.

 The stage gates that relate to the preclinical and clinical aspects of TB vaccine development are described under three separate functions: ‘safety’, ‘immunogenicity’ and ‘protection/efficacy’.
 In addition, there is a separate clinical ‘operations’ function.
 The SGC per function can be directly accessed through the ‘Function buttons’ in the webtool.
 Alternatively, all of the SCG for a specific Stage is accessed through the pathway infographic.

 Guidance is provided and accessed via a “Guidance” button beneath each table.
 The guidance is supported by examples, references and guidelines that are relevant to TB vaccines, in particular those related to the existing BCG vaccine.
 Whilst particularly useful for the development of new live-attenuated TB vaccines, the guidelines for BCG are of limited relevance for the various novel TB vaccine candidates in development.
 Thus, additional information on TB-relevant vaccine technologies and target populations is provided, drawing upon existing expertise in TB vaccine development and, where relevant, using generic guidelines, for example for technology platforms or for regulatory compliance.